Recognition of Prior Experiential Learning (RPEL)

 Learning Outcomes

-If you are seeking to match a taught module(s) via your APEL claim, the Learning Outcomes for this module(s) should be attached to your Proposal form.Alternatively, you may wish to write your own learning outcomes because your experience is relevant to the course subject area and can therefore be claimed against an optional module on the course.
+If you are seeking to match a taught module(s) via your RPEL application, the learning outcomes for this module(s) should be attached to your RPL Proposal form.Alternatively, you may wish to write your own learning outcomes because your experience is relevant to the course subject area and can therefore be claimed against an optional module on the course.
 Further guidance can be given on this at enquiry stage/ tutorial.

 -